allthis-mieras/jdr-2024/src/content/projects/fortuyn.md

 Fortuyn: Un Dutch tells the story of Dutch politician Pim Fortuyn from a bicultural perspective.
 Both in archival footage and interviews, we shift the narrative of Fortuyn by taking the viewpoint of people with a bicultural background as our starting point.

 How has Fortuyn's right-wing turn shaped lives in the multicultural society he declared bankrupt?
 What political and societal events influenced the Islamophobia resurgence he initiated?
-This series revisits history; our memory depends on who tells the story, through his music and memories.
-It's a tale of friendship, self-discovery, and hip-hop's power, set in vibrant Rotterdam-West.
+This series revisits history; our memory depends on who tells the story.